fltk/fltk/README.Wayland.txt

 These packages are necessary to build the FLTK library, in addition to those listed in section 2.1 of file README.Unix.txt :

-- libpango1.0-dev
-- libwayland-dev
-- wayland-protocols
-- libxkbcommon-dev
-- libxinerama-dev <== except if option FLTK_BACKEND_X11=off is used
-- libdbus-1-dev   <== recommended to query current cursor theme
-- libglew-dev     <== necessary to use OpenGL version 3 or above
-- libdecor-0-dev  <== recommended if available and if in version ≥ 0.2.0
-- libgtk-3-dev    <== highly recommended if libdecor-0-dev is not installed
+  sudo apt-get install libpango1.0-dev sudo apt-get install libwayland-dev sudo apt-get install wayland-protocols sudo apt-get install libxkbcommon-dev sudo apt-get install libxinerama-dev  # except if option FLTK_BACKEND_X11=off is used sudo apt-get install libdbus-1-dev    # recommended to query current cursor theme sudo apt-get install libglew-dev      # necessary to use OpenGL version 3 or above sudo apt-get install libdecor-0-dev   # recommended if available and if in version ≥ 0.2.0 sudo apt-get install libgtk-3-dev     # highly recommended if libdecor-0-dev is not installed

 These packages allow to run FLTK apps under the Gnome-Wayland desktop:

-- gnome-core
-- libdecor-0-plugin-1-gtk <== install if libdecor-0-dev is installed
+  sudo apt-get install gnome-core sudo apt-get install libdecor-0-plugin-1-gtk  # install if libdecor-0-dev is installed

 These packages allow to run FLTK apps under the KDE/Plasma-Wayland desktop:
-- kde-plasma-desktop

-Package installation command: sudo apt-get install <package-name ...>
+  sudo apt-get install kde-plasma-desktop

 3.2 Fedora